 - juniors, seniors and first-year master’s in accounting and taxation

-- juniors, seniors and first-year master’s in criminal justice, public policy and public administration
+- juniors, seniors and first-year master’s in public policy and public administration

 The four-day trip is scheduled for October 2019.